LEDGER HARDWARE WALLETS

 What Is Blockchain Consensus For?

-When important data and user balances are on the line, it’s super important that the blockchain remains free of errors.
+When important data and user balances are on the line, it’s extremely important that the blockchain remains free of errors.
 This way you can guarantee the network only contains genuine transactions.
-This is why consensus is so imporant: It prevents nodes recording conflicting information.
+Not only that, using this method will also make sure that malicious transactions are identified.
+That way, they don’t join the chain.
+Multiple nodes are responsible for adding or rejecting blocks, and this makes it very difficult to sneak a bad transaction through the validation process.

 You can think of this as a voting process.
-If more than half of nodes vote to include a transaction, then it can join the blockchain network.
+If more than half of nodes vote to include it, the transaction will be added to the blockchain.
 Otherwise, the network discards the transaction.

 Consensus Mechanisms: What Types Are There?